second-state/interest-earner-user-interface/README.md

 ## ABI and address of interest earner contract

-Paste the ABI **and the address** of the interest earner contract's successfully deployed contract instance, into the helper.js file
+Paste the ABI into the `interest_earner_abi.json` file and the address of the interest earner contract's successfully deployed contract instance into the `interest_earner_contract_address.json` file.

 ## Contract address of ERC20 contract (NOT staking contract)

-In addition to that, also paste the contract address and ABI of the **ERC20 contract** into the helper.js file.
-You will see the two addresses are clearly marked.
+Paste the ABI into the `erc20_abi.json` file and the address of the ERC20's successfully deployed contract instance into the `erc20_contract_address.json` file.

 ## Installing